Want to learn more about the Course Series in Toy Invention?

 - Successful completion of 4 required courses

 This course series is cohort-based; all participants will move through the completion of the four required courses as a group.
-You should be prepared to commit to completing the entire course series, which will take place over one academic year (Fall and Winter terms).
+You should be prepared to commit to completing the entire course series, which will take place over one academic year (Fall and Spring/Summer terms).
 CDTI 100 and CDTI 110 will take place in the Fall term, and CDTI 120 and CDTI 130 will take place in the Spring/Summer term.
 As this program is highly experiential and project-based, all courses will take place in person, on campus.

 How To Apply

 We are looking for creative, curious, open-minded participants who are willing to play, share, and work with others.
 The application process for this course series involves the following steps:

 - Email a letter of interest (one page maximum) explaining why you want to participate in the program, along with your curriculum vitae (CV) or resumé, to Lorena Escandon, Academic Coordinator, at firstname.lastname@example.org.
 Be sure to include your contact information.